awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions.md

-# API Gateway Extensions to OpenAPI<a name="api-gateway-swagger-extensions"></a>
+# Working with API Gateway Extensions to OpenAPI<a name="api-gateway-swagger-extensions"></a>

-The API Gateway extensions support the AWS\-specific authorization and API Gateway\-specific API integrations\.
-In this section, we will describe the API Gateway extensions to the OpenAPI specification\.
+ The API Gateway extensions support the AWS\-specific authorization and API Gateway\-specific API integrations for REST APIs and HTTP APIs\.
+In this section, we describe the API Gateway extensions to the OpenAPI specification\.

 **Tip**
- To understand how the API Gateway extensions are used in an app, you can use the API Gateway console to create an API and export it to a OpenAPI definition file\.
+ To understand how the API Gateway extensions are used in an application, you can use the API Gateway console to create a REST API and export it to an OpenAPI definition file\.
 For more information on how to export an API, see [Export a REST API](api-gateway-export-api.md)\.

 **Topics**
 + [x\-amazon\-apigateway\-any\-method Object](api-gateway-swagger-extensions-any-method.md)